MrAbuz/NFTs-fcc/README.md

      - If price of ETH is above X -> Happy face
      - If price of ETH is below X -> Sad face

+     (am I able to actually create the svg based on variables changing, or do we need to have all the possible svgs already built?)